 However, if an employer lays off employees for legal reasons, such as there is no longer a need for a certain department, employees can be laid off even if they are receiving workers’ compensation.

 Does My Employer Have to Hold My Job While on Workers’ Comp?

 Although employees have certain rights while on workers’ compensation, employers are under no obligation to give them any type of special treatment.
 That means that if the employer would have gotten rid of the position even if the employee was working, the employer has the right to do so.

 Employers are not responsible for keeping a job open for injured employees receiving workers’ compensation or for providing a similar position upon the employee’s return.

-Can You Collect Workers’ Comp After Being Fired?
+Can You Collect Workers’ Compensation After Being Fired?

 It depends on two factors since being fired does not legally suspend you from receiving workers‘ compensation benefits.
 Whether a termination is lawful or not will depend on whether you are still under the doctor’s restrictions and the reason why you were fired.

-If you are still under restrictions from a doctor and cannot work, you can most likely still receive workers’ compensation benefits after termination.
-The exception to this is if you were fired for disciplinary reasons.
+If you are still under restrictions from a doctor and cannot work, you can most likely still collect workers’ compensation benefits after being fired.
+The exception to this is if you were terminated for disciplinary reasons.
 If you engage in misconduct while not under doctor’s restrictions and your employer fires you for this reason, you cannot collect workers’ compensation benefits after termination.

 Can You Be Fired While on Light Duty?

 Sometimes employees are recovering from their injuries, and while they are not yet fully recovered, they are making good progress.
 In these cases, many employees can return to work, but they cannot perform all of the same tasks they did before their injury.
 This is known as light duty because the employee is performing lighter tasks than they once did.